Nebius-Academy/knowledge-base/_posts/2025-06-26-evaluation-1-basics.md

 *In this guide, we’ll explore how to evaluate AI systems built with large language models — from development to real-world monitoring.*

-# Chapter 1: Basics of AI system evaluation
+# Basics of AI system evaluation

 *In this chapter, we introduce different types of AI tasks — and explain how they shape the evaluation process.
 We also briefly cover how predictive systems are typically evaluated to learn from existing foundations*.